alphagov/govwifi-database-backup/README.md

 # GovWifi Database Backup

-This repository contains scripts used to perform automated data exports of all GovWifi MySQL databases for backup purposes.
+This repository contains scripts used to perform automated data exports of all GovWifi MySQL databases for backup purposes

 ## Overview